kbaesler/Wave/docs/source/features.rst

         }
     }

-For example, in ArcFM traversing the Design Tab in the ArcFM Attribute Editor can be simplified using the ``Where`` extension method on the ``ID8List`` interface.
+For example, in ArcFM traversing the Design Tab in the ArcFM Attribute Editor has been simplified with the introduction of the ``Where`` extension method on the ``ID8List`` interface.

 .. code-block:: c#